Identify Futures Trading Chart Patterns

 Chart patterns can be as simple as a two-bar “inside bar” or “outside bar“ pattern or as complex as multi-bar “head and shoulders” or “cup and handle” patterns.
 Having an understanding of which basic charts patterns to look for will help you expand your analysis skills.

-Please be aware that not every pattern seen in a chart will fit exactly into the textbook description of that pattern.
+Please be aware that not every futures trading chart pattern will fit exactly into the textbook description of that pattern.
 Traders need to use their own judgment and understand that variation is possible.

 Inside and Outside Bars

-An inside bar and an outside bar are two simple chart patterns that traders use to identify a possible short-term change in direction, along with potential breakout points.
+An inside bar and an outside bar are two simple futures trading patterns that traders use to identify a possible short-term change in direction, along with potential breakout points.
 Typically, inside and outside bar patterns are identified using daily or weekly OHLC or candlestick bars.

 • An inside bar occurs when the high and low of the current bar are completely engulfed by the high and low range, represented by the wicks, of the previous bar.